 !pip install azureml-core

 - After creating workspace in Azure notebook, create config file so that this workspace can be used in multiple environment.

 - Now train the machine learning model on Azure network and save the model using joblib package in the form of ‘pickle’ file.

 - After training, register the model on workspace created on Azure portal so that this model can be used anytime to test the data.

-After running the above command, you can check the model created on portal
+After running the above command, you can check the model created on the portal.

-So far, we have learnt how to build machine learning model on local machine and how to save it on cloud so that it can be used for further deployment.
+So far, we have learned how to build a machine learning model on a local machine and how to save it on the cloud so that it can be used for further deployment.

-In next post, we will discuss how to deploy machine learning model on cloud to use it for production.
+In the next post, we have discussed how to deploy a machine learning model on the cloud to use for production.